Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Applications of the analytical solutions to the coarse-grained modelling of cascades

-We also explore the connection between the parameters of the DDE and the best fitted (linear) activation cascade model, in particular as a function of the delay $\tau$.
-We simulate the DDE~(\ref{eq:delay-de}) with parameters $\hat \alpha=2$ and $\hat \beta=3$) for different values of the delay $\tau \in [0,5]$ and collect data from these models as above, but without adding random noise.
-The dependence of the fitted parameters and $\tau$ is shown in Fig.~\ref{fig:delayReplace}B (bottom plot): $\alpha$ remains relatively constant while the ratio $n/\beta$ grows almost linearly with $\tau$ \mbox{$n/\beta = 0.962 + 0.977\tau$.} In fact, $\beta$ increases linearly (slope~$\approx 4.11$) and $n$ grows almost quadratically with $\tau$ (exponent~$\approx 1.88$).
-When the delay $\tau$ in the `data' is increased, the length of the fitted cascade ($n$) increases while the time scale of the gamma function ($1/\beta$) decreases in consortium.
-If one attempts to fit the data allowing only the length $n$ as a fitting parameter, the fit is not successful, thus underscoring the importance of the time scale $\beta$ in the approximation.
-Indeed, the original time delay $\tau$ in the DDE is approximated in the linear cascade by $(n/\beta -1)$, i.e., the accumulated time needed to traverse $n$ sequential steps with duration $1/\beta$. \end{examp}
+To explore the connection between the parameters of the DDE and the best fit activation cascade model, we simulate the DDE~\eqref{eq:delay-de} with parameters $\hat{\alpha}=2$ and $\hat \beta=3$ for different values of the delay $\tau \in [0,5]$ and fit models as above.
+The dependence of the fitted parameters and $\tau$ is shown in Fig.~\ref{fig:delayReplace}B (bottom plot).
+Reassuringly, the amplification factor $\breve{\alpha}_{(n)}$ remains relatively constant, whereas the ratio $\breve{n}/\breve{\beta}$ grows linearly with $\tau$.
+This can be expected from the simple argument that the time delay $\tau$ in the DDE should be related to the accumulated time needed to traverse $n$ sequential steps with duration $1/\beta$.
+Hence, a DDE with delay $\tau$ can be approximated with a linear cascade, by tuning \textit{both} the length and the deactivation rate of the cascade, i.e., $\tau \sim n/\beta -1$.